ivanjeremic/statehub/README.md

 function App() {
   const [state, dispatch, methods] = DemoHub.use(); // call .use() to use the state.

-  // Now we use the dispatch in the onClick event to change the State. return (
+  return (
     <div>
       <h2>{state.title}</h2>